jackgrossman18/Project-3-BackEnd/README.md

 # Project-3-BackEnd
 This backend allows for users to authenticate using JSON Web Tokens.

-Users can both Sign Up and LogIn.

 Once a user has been properly authenticated, they will be able to search for the UV Index in their city of interest.

+_*You may interact with the backend in the following ways*_

+* User Sign Up
+* User Log In
+* User Add and Update Favorite Cities Model
+* Delte User